 - Next Actions summary, to access the analyzed market.

-- Declutter – Keep slide content clean, avoid stuffing too many details.
+- Declutter – Keep slide content clean, and avoid stuffing too many details.
 Spare them for the printed handouts.

 - Use modern and vivid visuals to pass the essential information